Facts worth sharing

-- Commercial crew is a partnership between NASA and private industry to carry astronauts to and from the International Space Station.
+- NASA's Commercial Crew Program is a partnership between NASA and private industry to carry astronauts to and from the International Space Station.

-- Unlike previous human spaceflight programs, NASA is a customer buying rides to orbit from commercial providers.
-It does not own or operate the spacecraft.
+- Unlike previous human spaceflight programs, NASA is a customer buying flights from commercial providers.
+The agency does not own or operate the spacecraft.

 Why do we need Commercial Crew?

 After the final flight of the Space Shuttle in July of 2011, the U.S. could no longer send its astronauts into space.
 This was a problem.
 The shuttle's final act was to complete the International Space Station (ISS)—the most ambitious human spaceflight project since Apollo.
 Designed to last for decades, the ISS is the primary destination for NASA's astronauts.
 Without the shuttle, NASA's only option was to buy seats on Russia's Soyuz spacecraft.

 As of 2020, the cost of a single Soyuz seat had risen to $90 million, and NASA had spent nearly $4 billion flying 70 astronauts to the ISS.
 It was politically unpalatable for the U.S. to spend billions of dollars supporting Russia's aerospace industry instead of its own.
 Fears had also grown about the reliability of Russia's space program, culminating with the 2018 emergency abort of a Soyuz carrying NASA astronaut Nick Hague.

 Human spaceflight, despite its highest ideals, remains a powerful statement of industrial and economic might.
 Of the 3 countries ever to send humans into space—Russia, the U.S., and China—none have permanently abandoned that capability.
 But for 9 years, the nation that first landed humans on the Moon has been unable to even launch them to Earth orbit.